Kerr County emergency official says he was sick and asleep when deadly flash floods hit Texas

 Kerr County's emergency manager testified at a hearing Thursday that he was sick and asleep when the deadly flash floods hit Central Texas on July 4, killing at least 135 people.

-William B. Thomas IV, who has been serving as Kerr County emergency management coordinator since 2015, said at the start of a hearing held by state lawmakers in Kerrville that he was in bed on July 3, the day before the floods.
+William B."Dub" Thomas, who has been serving as Kerr County emergency management coordinator since 2015, said at the start of a hearing held by state lawmakers in Kerrville that he was in bed on July 3, the day before the floods.

 "In my absence, my supervisors and sheriff's office leadership were aware that I was off duty," Thomas said.
 He also testified he missed emergency briefings due to illness.